Using hand tools incorrectly – or tools that are not fit for purpose or not suited to the user – can lead to joint and tissue injury.

 Check before you start work that you have the right tool for the job.
 The design and condition of tools can accentuate any discomfort and lead to more serious symptoms or other injuries.

 - If one is provided, read the tool owner’s manual prior to use.

 - Plan how you will do the work safely before you start including a plan for what you will do if something does go wrong.

 - Manage the effects of muscle fatigue by working in a way that is comfortable and not in a restricted or awkward position.

 - Avoid working in positions where the arms are above shoulder height or tools are held for extended periods without proper rest breaks or task rotation.

 Tool selection and use

 - Select tools that are designed for the task.

 - Select tools that are comfortable to hold and use, and don’t put localised pressure on muscles and joints in the palm and fingers.

-- Inspect before use and regularly maintain tools to keep them in good working order.
+- Inspect tools before use and keep them well maintained.

 - Inform, instruct and train workers in the selection, use and maintenance of hand tools.

 - Replace hand tools with power tools to reduce the level of force required to do the task.